IKoshelev/amd-like-modules/README.md

         var userDetailsVmFactory = window.myApp.viewmodels.userDetailsVmFactory;
 ```

 this will allow you to have AMD-like code structure and use old existing namespaced code with it.
 It will also expose new modules via namespaces, so that they can be accessed from old code.
-This way, you can write all new code in AMD-like modules, but leave old code as is for the time being, untill you are finally ready to switch fully.
+This way, you can write all new code in AMD-like modules, but leave old code 'as-is' for the time being, untill you are finally ready to switch fully.
 But that is just the tip of the iceberg, the best features come below.

-### Async dependency resolution features
+### Advanced dependency namespace resolution features and Asycn resolution

 One feature we found usefull is to search for corresponding namespace chain in each branch where depending module is descendant:
 ```javascript